Hidden spots on the Île de la Cité © French Moments

 Au vieux Paris d’Arcole

 A bit further, still on 24 Rue Chanoinesse stands a very old inn: Au Vieux Paris d’Arcole.
-This is the most Instagrammable façade on the Île de la Cité!
-On its left is a curious cupcake store…

-The house of the Vieux Paris d’Arcole dates from 1512, at a time when the construction of Notre-Dame de Paris was nearing completion (although a signpost indicates it became an inn in 1594).
+The house of the Vieux Paris d’Arcole dates from 1512, at a time when the construction of Notre Dame de Paris was nearing completion (although a signpost indicates it became an inn in 1594).

 It is said that it housed the cathedral’s canon.
 Thus, for nearly six months, it was the home of a canon who became one of the popes of Avignon, Clement VIII.

-The bishopric of Paris sold it in 1723 to become a wine bar.
 This can still be seen in the exterior grille which protected the merchandise on display while ensuring good ventilation.

-Listed as a historical monument, the house is distinguished by its magnificent floral and plant decoration.
 Indeed, Au Vieux Paris d’Arcole benefits from an exemption as a “tourist exception”.
 Thus, the Paris City Council authorises the presence of a very imposing wisteria planted in 1946, 7 metres high and 22 metres long.

-Au Vieux Paris © French Moments
+Au Vieux Paris Square © French Moments

-Au Vieux Paris © French Moments
+Wisteria Ile de la Cité Paris © French Moments

-Au Vieux Paris © French Moments
+The wisteria © French Moments

 Rue de la Colombe and rue des Ursins

 Turn right to Rue de la Colombe and once at the corner with Rue des Ursins, check behind you the typical Parisian scene.
-We seem far away from the Haussmann boulevards that are actually just across the street.

 Rue de la Colombe © French Moments